SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/mqtt_client/readme.md

 > Note:
 > Multiple MQTT client instances can be created.
+> If mosquitto isn't allowing external connections to broker, add the below lines in mosquitto.conf file: listener 1883 allow_anonymous true
+> For using a different config file for mosquitto broker, use command:
+  "mosquitto -v -p 1883 -c config/mosquitto.conf"
+  where config is the sub folder and mosquitto.conf is the different config file than default.
 > Limitations:
 > MQTT client application keeps on polling for the data to receive on the subscribed topic irrespective of receive timeout mentioned in the rsi_mqtt_poll_for_recv_data API.